kamrulhasan2/E-commerce_Project/README.md

     -- creating server and require some packages </br>
     -- creating project structure planing </br>
     -- creating a deadline to finish the project </br>
-    -- up to 5 days must be finish the project </br>
+    -- up to 5 days must be finish the project(`this project is so big this can't be finish at 5 days as a beginn`er) </br>
     -- 03-07-24 is the last date to finish the project </br>
+    -- take extra 15 days (`because my exams are comming so I have to focous on my stadies`) to finish this project -- The final date to finish this project is *20-07-24*

 //***********************